 By 1881, Matilda and her family had moved to London where her occupation was a dressmaker.
 The record for her father, John, says that he was born in Russia in 1816.
 At this time he has no occupation and may be registered blind.
 Her mother Rebecca also no longer worked.
 Of her sisters, Henrietta is still a dressmaker and Louisa is now a milliner.
 Fanny, the French teacher, is also still be living with them.

 On 12 January 1887 Matilda married Pinto Ancill, a clothier manager.
 By this time Matilda’s mother and father were dead.
-The witnesses at the wedding were Harry Abrams and Joseph Fox, who, 20 years later, would sign the boys’ proposal forms to join the Baths.
+The witnesses at the wedding were Harry Abrams and Joseph Fox, who, 20 years later, would sign the proposal forms for Matilda and Pinto’s sons to join the Baths.

 By 1891 the couple were living at 3 West Campbell Street.
 The whole family consisted of: